bahrus/mount-observer/README.md

 Issues / pr's / polyfill:  [mount-observer](https://github.com/bahrus/mount-observer)

-Last Update: 2023-11-17
+Last Update: 2023-11-18

 ## Benefits of this API

-What follows is a more ambitious alternative to the [lazy custom element proposal](https://github.com/w3c/webcomponents/issues/782).
-The goals of the MountObserver api are larger, and less focused on registering custom elements.
-In fact, this proposal is trying to address a rather large number of use cases in one api.
+What follows is a far more ambitious alternative to the [lazy custom element proposal](https://github.com/w3c/webcomponents/issues/782).
+The goals of the MountObserver api are more encompassing, and less focused on registering custom elements.
+In fact, this proposal addresses numerous use cases in one api.
 It is basically mapping common filtering conditions in the DOM, to common actions, like importing a resource, or progressively enhancing an element, or "binding from a distance".

 "Binding from a distance" refers to empowering the developer to essentially manage their own "stylesheets" -- but rather than for purposes of styling, using these rules to attach behaviors, set property values, etc.